Surgical Case Library

 Colorectal

-The effects of acute ischaemia on the ischaemic vascular bed, include decreases in vascular tone and the sensi...
+<p style="text-align: justify;">The effects of acute ischaemia on the ischaemic vascular bed, include decrease...

 The simultaneous occurrence of acute myocardial infarction and ischaemic colitis as a direct consequence is rare; it is often uncertain whether the association is direct or incidental.